School Improvement Plan

 -

 Parent engagement is at the heart of our school improvement efforts.
-A few ways we can work together include:
+A few ways we can work together:

-Monitor the progress your student is making and attend meetings with your student’s teacher(s)
+- Monitor the progress your student is making and communicate regularly with your student’s teacher(s)

 Collaboratively, we can work together to ensure that our students are successful in meeting their academic goals.
-We are excited about this school year and are working diligently to ensure it is successful for your student.
+We are excited about this school year and are working to make it successful for your student.
 Here are some resources available to help you learn more about academic standards and achievement results:

-If you have questions about the content of this letter, please contact Mrs. Vanessa Ruffin, principal of Tar Heel School, at (910) 862-2475 or by email at vlruffin@bladen.k12.nc.us.
+If you have questions about the content of this letter, please contact Vanessa Ruffin, principal of Tar Heel School at (910) 862-2475 or by email at vlruffin@bladen.k12.nc.us.

 Sincerely,